GeneratedArt/main/_services/printing.md

 weight: 3
 ---

-At GeneratedArt, we offer a range of services for printing 2D and 3D generative art.
+We offer a range of services for printing 2D and 3D generative art.
 With our advanced printing technology and expertise, we can produce high-quality prints of your favorite generative art pieces, whether you're looking for a stunning 2D print for your home or office, or a unique 3D sculpture for a special event or exhibition.

 ![Accounting Services](/images/printing.png)